 Index

 This topic area covers statistics and information relating to mental health and emotional wellbeing among children and young people in Hull including local strategic need and service provision.
 Further information relating to Mental Health and Emotional Wellbeing Among Adults is given under Health Factors within Adults.
-Further information on Learning Disabilities and Mental Ill Health is provided under Vulnerable Groups, and on Children with Special Educational Needs or Disabilities under Health Factors within Children and Young People.
+Further information on Learning Disabilities, Mental Ill Health and Children with Special Educational Needs or Disabilities is provided under Vulnerable Groups.
 Information relating to hospital admissions for self-harm, alcohol and substance use can be found within A&E Attendances and Hospital Admissions under Health Factors under Children and Young People.
-Emotional wellbeing and bullying information has been collected within Hull’s Young People Health and Wellbeing Surveys and full reports are available under Surveys within Tools and Resources.
 More information on mental health and emotional wellbeing and early intervention is also available under Early Help and Prevention Programme under Child Development within Children and Young People.

 Headlines